-Tove Jansson & Finland: 7 wonderful ways Finland influenced Tove Jansson’s Moomin world
+7 ways Finland influenced Tove Jansson’s Moomin stories

-The fantastic world of the Moomins may seem surreal and magical, but many aspects of Tove Jansson’s creation are based on real life in her home country of Finland.
-While people all over the world identify with the universal appeal of the characters and their exploits, there are certain themes throughout the series that are inspired by uniquely Finnish and Nordic ideals and cultural traditions.
-So, let’s take a look at seven super ways Finland influenced the world of Moomins
+The fantastic world of the Moomins may seem surreal and magical, but many aspects of Tove Jansson’s creation are actually inspired by real life in her home country of Finland.
+While the characters and their exploits have universal appeal, there are certain themes throughout the series that are inspired by uniquely Finnish and Nordic ideals and cultural traditions.

 2. Nature